jkolb/Lilliput/README.md

 * Does not support streaming data, it only works with data that can fit in memory.
 * Allows types to have multiple encodings/decodings, this means that a UInt32 could be easily represented as little endian, big endian, or some custom compressed encoding.
 * Does not support the idea of "native" endianness, when working with data where endianess matters you must always be specific.
-* Currently does not use the Foundation package so there are no APIs for integrating with it.
 * Makes use of the [swift-system](https://github.com/apple/swift-system) package for reading/writing files.

 ## Basic usage